jblindsay/whitebox-tools/README.md

 ### Do I need Whitebox GAT to use WhiteboxTools?

 No you do not.
-You can call the tools contained within *WhiteboxTools* completely independent from the *Whitebox GAT* user interface.
+You can call the tools contained within *WhiteboxTools* completely independent from the *Whitebox GAT* user interface using a Remote Procedure Call (RPC) approach.
 In fact, you can interact with the tools using Python scripting or directly, using a terminal application (command prompt).
 See [Usage](#usage) for further details.

 ### How do I request a tool be added?